-- 26.14.1 Organizers must have a complete fair play monitoring process in place during and after their event.
-The procedures chosen may be a function of the size of the event and the number of tournament directors required to implement the procedures. - 26.14.1.1 During play, the ideal process is to integrate capabilities for remote monitoring of all players by the tournament staff (e.g., Zoom).
+- 18.14.1 Organizers must have a complete fair play monitoring process in place during and after their event.
+The procedures chosen may be a function of the size of the event and the number of tournament directors required to implement the procedures. - 18.14.1.1 During play, the ideal process is to integrate capabilities for remote monitoring of all players by the tournament staff (e.g., Zoom).
 In addition, most game platform vendors can provide fair play analysis during games.
 The Chief TD and/or organizer shall meet with the platform vendor before the tournament to understand and discuss the procedures the platform uses to detect fair play issues during games-in-progress.
-This group also shall discuss how issues will be brought to the attention of the tournament staff and how the tournament staff shall deal handle them. - 26.14.1.2 After the tournament the Chief TD or organizer can work with the platform vendor to perform a more thorough analysis of all games as well as any suspect games.
-Refer to Chapter 10 in the US Chess Official Rules of Chess for more guidance. - 26.14.2 Remote Monitoring Using Video Technology. - 26.14.2.1 When the tournament plans to use remote monitoring capabilities the event instructions or rules must clearly specify the minimum hardware and software requirements of all players.
-These instructions may include: - Name of the video platform (e.g., Zoom or a similar capability). - Required camera views (e.g., a facial view and a second view of the player and his/her device from a 45-degree angle behind the player). - Audio settings (e.g., should players be muted or unmuted while playing their games). - How to communicate with or respond to the tournament staff. - How to share screen.
+This group also shall discuss how issues will be brought to the attention of the tournament staff and how the tournament staff shall handle them. - 18.14.1.2 After the tournament the Chief TD or organizer can work with the platform vendor to perform a more thorough analysis of all games as well as any suspect games.
+Refer to Chapter 10 in the US Chess Official Rules of Chess for more guidance. - 18.14.2 Remote Monitoring Using Video Technology. - 18.14.2.1 When the tournament plans to use remote monitoring capabilities the event instructions or rules must clearly specify the minimum hardware and software requirements of all players.
+These instructions may include: - Name of the video platform (e.g., Zoom or a similar capability). - Required camera views (e.g., a facial view and a second view of the player and his/her device from a 45-degree angle behind the player). - Audio settings (e.g., should players be muted or unmuted while playing their games).